Posts Tagged ‘Wall Street’

 Yesterday’s dramatic sell-off—starting on the NASDAQ, which sank 3.1 percent, its worst day since November 2011, and then taking down the Dow Jones Industrial Average, which fell 1.6 percent, and the Standard & Poor’s 500-stock index, which fell 2.1 percent—which has continued this morning, has been accompanied by a wide range of “explanations” from so-called experts.
 (You can find a good sampling here.)

 One of my professors in graduate school explained that 10 percent of movements in the stock market may be based on “real” events, while the other 90 percent stemmed from other factors.
-And no one understood which was the 10 percent and which the 90 percent.
+But no one understands which portion is the 10 percent and which the 90 percent.

 Barry Ritholtz offers a similar perspective: